 Lane Learning: Brain training games for kids on the school run

 Once the novelty or shock of back to school wears off and your kids are easing back into a routine, try gently introducing some brain gym exercises to release stress, expend their excess energy, improve focus and help the school run go more smoothly.
-Brain gym exercises are good for stressed out parents too and a fun way to focus together in the morning, or to wind down after school.
+Brain training exercises are good for stressed out parents too and a fun way to focus together in the morning, or to wind down after school.

 Scientific research shows that exercising our brain can change it’s structure and build new pathways.
-Whether you have an anxious child, a child with a learning difficulty or a happy go lucky school lover, a little bit of brain gym can really help everyone get ahead and detangle any stress in your school run.
+Whether you have an anxious child, a child with a learning difficulty or a happy go lucky school lover, a little bit of brain training can really help everyone get ahead and detangle any stress in your school run.

 Try these six easy exercises for starters, introduce them slowly and make them a game or challenge rather than a chore:

 Ask your child to draw a large, loose figure of eight on a piece of paper, or in the air if you are in the car or on the go.
 Repeat the exercise with both hands to challenge both sides of the brain.
 Or for reluctant kids try challenges like: Bet you can’t draw 8 figures of eight in 20 seconds?
 How many eights can your draw in a minute?
 Which hand can draw the easiest left or right?